Altinn/altinn-studio-docs/content/authorization/guides/create-apischeme-resource-admin/_index.md

 ---
-title: Creating and publishing resources in altinn Studio
+title: Creating and publishing API scheme in altinn Studio
 linktitle: Creating Resources
 description: This explaines how
 toc: false